 Credit Report Resources

-- A credit report provides you with your credit history, where you have lived, if you have filed for bankruptcy.
+- A credit report contains your credit history and addresses where you have lived.

 What You Need to Know about Your Credit Report